HR & Recruiting

 Candidate self-scheduling and reminders

-Automation lets candidates pick interview slots, sends confirmations/reminders, and updates calendars to reduce recruiter back-and-forth.
+Automation lets candidates pick interview slots, sends confirmations and reminders, and updates calendars to reduce recruiter back-and-forth.

 GoodTime / Greenhouse